Case Study / Document-Intensive Workflows

 A month of manual document review, compressed to minutes.

-A team was reviewing dense project proposal documents — often hundreds of pages each — to extract requirements and assemble them into structured project plans.
+A large government contractor delivering complex technical solutions was reviewing dense RFP and proposal documents — often hundreds of pages each — to extract requirements and assemble them into structured project plans.
 The process took multiple people over a month per cycle, and accuracy still suffered because the volume exceeded what any team could reliably hold in working memory.
-We replaced the manual review with an agentic system that does it in minutes at upwards of 99% accuracy.
+We replaced the manual review with an agentic system that does the first pass in minutes, with extraction accuracy upwards of 99% on verified samples.

-Common in government contracting, construction bidding, complex services proposals, and any submission/RFP workflow with dense source documents.
+The same pattern shows up in construction bidding, complex services proposals, and any submission or RFP workflow with dense source documents.

 100s of pages handled per document without degradation.